alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 A pair of PWM channels are required for defining rotation speed and direction of the DC motors on each side.
 In particular, GPIO6 and GPIO5 provide PWM to the left- and right- side DC motors to rotate in a clockwise direction.
 Similarly, GPIO4 and GPIO7 provide PWM to the left- and right- side DC motors to rotate in a counter-clockwise direction.
+Changing PWM on each channel determines the speed and direction of the RC car.

 +------+-----+---------------------------------------------------------+----------------+
 | GPIO | Pin | Function                                                | Notes          |